relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/machine_learning.md

     2. Edit the "Global Analytics Build Frequency in Minutes" field to have a value of `120`
        1. This means your Machine Learning model will analyze new document every two hours

-> **WARNING:** You want to protect these training documents.
+You want to protect these training documents.
 Set up a workflow rule to move these into a Machine Learning folder, and ensure your Data Disposal does not touch anything in this folder.
+{: .warn }

-#### Viewing Results
+### Viewing Results

 Your Machine Learning Model ranks a document between 0-100 on the likelihood of it being a positive example of the type of content that the model is attempting to identify.
 This result can be found your Machine Learning model rank field (eg. `CSR - Spam Cat.
 Set::Category Rank`, `CSR - Insider Information Cat.
 Set::Category Rank`).